 Are Brindle French Bulldogs an Officially Recognized Color?

-If you want to show your Frenchie that you plan on purchasing, you might be wondering if you can still get a brindle dog.
+If you want to show your Frenchie that you plan to purchase, you might wonder if you can still get a brindle dog.
 The good news is that many kennel clubs recognize the brindle pattern.
-The American Kennel Club, for example, recognizes brindle coat patterns, so long as the base of the pup is white, cream, or fawn.
+The American Kennel Club, for example, recognizes brindle coat patterns so long as the base of the pup is white, cream, or fawn.

 Other colors, such as blue, black and tan, or chocolate, are disqualifiable, so keep that in mind when choosing the kind of brindle coat you prefer.
 Of course, just because some brindle patterns are disqualified for a show doesn’t mean that the dogs themselves are flawed or no good as a pet!